-Tips for Choosing the Right Sunscreen with Chronic Hives
+Tips for Choosing the Right Sunscreen With Chronic Hives

-It’s summer time!
-You know what that means, sun time!!
-I have very pale skin, and am very sensitive.
+I have very pale skin and am very sensitive.
 As mentioned in previous articles, I've expressed my determination to get a tan.
 So I set out to research and trial different sunscreens and sun tan lotions.
-I know, sounds counterproductive since I have chronic hives, however I wanted to see what worked for me and what didn’t.
-I decided to pass on what I learned to all of you!!

-I tried the following three:
+I tried the following 3 sunscreens:

 • Coppertone Tanning Oil Spray